-Waste generated Total 2021 Total 2020
+Waste generated

-Type of waste
+Type of waste Total 2021 Total 2020

 Hazardous (tonnes) 2,907 334

 Non hazardous (tonnes) 37,983 7,135

 Total 40,890 7,469

-Note: the result for 2021 and 2020 include figures of Satlink subsidiaries that operate outside Spain.
+Note: The result for 2021 and 2020 includes the scope of the figures of the companies of the Satlink subgroup which operate outside Spain.

 The increase seen in the generation of non-hazardous waste is due to the inclusion of an additional category of waste by the Satlink subgroup; more specifically, waste generated by suppliers' packaging (which includes paper, cardboard and plastic).
-Satlink was able to consolidate the figures in this connection in the information for 2021 in line with its commitment to continue improving the transparency of the value chain of Alba and its subsidiaries.
+Satlink was able consolidate the figures in this connection in the information for 2021 in line with its commitment to continue improving the transparency of the value chain of Alba and its subsidiaries.